What is wrong with the way we work? Or let me rephrase this, Do you get any work done these days?

 One study conducted by University of Massachusetts sociologist Michelle Budig, found that women lose about 4% earnings per child.

 She says, “The motherhood penalty increases as children age.
-It’s not like you immediately get a lower paying job, but you miss out on the next promotion, you don’t get the next raise, your performance is evaluated lower.
-How pregnancy or the possibly of pregnancy is perceived in the workplace is potentially a problem for all women as it’s a bias that’s applied to all women”
+It’s not like you immediately get a lower-paying job, but you miss out on the next promotion.
+Either you don’t get the next raise or your performance is evaluated lower.
+How pregnancy or the possibility of pregnancy is perceived in the workplace is potentially a problem for all women as it’s a bias that’s applied to all women”

-It’s impossible for the society to progress without allowing women to participate well.
+It’s impossible for society to progress without allowing women to participate well.

 According to McKinsey Global Institute’s November 2015 study “The Power of parity” advancing women’s equality can add $12 trillion to global growth.